localgovdrupal/localgov_elections/README.md

 #### Libraries

-The libraries required by Charts/Highcharts are included, by default via CDN, if you wish to have these locally follow the instructions at https://www.drupal.org/docs/contributed-modules/charts/50x-getting-started#s-using-composer-and-wikimediacomposer-merge-plugin which uses the `composer.json` provided by the Charts module to install.
+The libraries required by Charts/Highcharts are included, by default via CDN.
+If you wish to have these locally follow the instructions at https://www.drupal.org/docs/contributed-modules/charts/50x-getting-started#s-using-composer-and-wikimediacomposer-merge-plugin which uses the `composer.json` provided by the Charts module to install.

 #### Submodules